 Bravelle (urofollitropin injection) is a drug that was approved in 2002 to treat female infertility.
 Swiss manufacturer Ferring Pharmaceuticals advertised that treatments could begin a woman’s “baby story.”
 The drug is a highly purified form of human follicle-stimulating hormone (FSH) that can stimulate egg maturation and increase the potential for pregnancy.

-However, the company’s September 2015 report to the FDA indicated that the drug failed to meet even a 12 month shelf life.
-The FDA listed Bravelle as a “Subpotent Drug: Stability samples were confirmed to be out of specification for potency at the 12 month time point” (See FDA Enforcement Report for week of October 21, 2015.)
+However, the company’s September 2015 report to the FDA indicated that the drug failed to meet even 12-month shelf life.
+The FDA listed Bravelle as a “Subpotent Drug: Stability samples were confirmed to be out of specification for potency at the 12-month time point” (See FDA Enforcement Report for the week of October 21, 2015.)

 Bravelle has had a severe negative impact on the lives of disappointed or injured users.
 Women are learning that the expensive, painful injections they received were virtually worthless and that windows of time and opportunity have been squandered.
 Many have gone into debt for the high cost of Bravelle treatments, which can cost over $100 a day for many months.
 As if the financial burden weren’t enough, increasing dosages given over an extended period of time may increase the chance of risky side effects and limit future fertility treatments to more expensive, invasive options.
 Bravelle side effects can include:

 Although the drug manufacturer recalled the defective lots voluntarily and offered reimbursement to the patients who used them, most families were left wondering whether the injection was effective or not.